p10rahulm/your-static-website/README.md

     - All the content along with the html elements for these go into the [html body](https://www.w3schools.com/tags/tag_body.asp).
     - There could also be meta data about the webpage itself.
 These typically go at the top of the webpage into the [head](https://www.w3schools.com/tags/tag_head.asp) of the document
     - There are also file types that browsers know how to interpret.
 These could be music which could be placed in the [audio tag](https://www.w3schools.com/Tags/tag_audio.asp), or videos in the [video tag](https://www.w3schools.com/html/html5_video.asp) and pdfs in the [object tag](https://www.w3schools.com/TAGS/tag_object.asp).
 Apart from these file types, [images](https://www.w3schools.com/html/html_images.asp) are a basic part of html standards.
+    - Apart from all the above elements which are output type tags, there are tags where user input can be taken.
+These are called [form tags](https://www.tutorialspoint.com/html/html_form_tag.htm) and [input tags](https://www.w3schools.com/tags/tag_input.asp) within forms.
     - If you want to learn HTML from scratch [tutorials-point](https://www.tutorialspoint.com/html/index.htm), [code-academy](https://www.codecademy.com/learn/learn-html) and [W3Schools](https://www.w3schools.com/html/) are good places to start.

 2. CSS:
     - Cascading Style Sheets are the main method to styling a website.
     - CSS specifications decide the syntax by which you can specify the style.
     - CSS targetting a particular div can be [placed at the div](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_css_inline) in the html, within [style tag in the html](https://www.w3schools.com/tags/tag_style.asp) or in a [separate css file](https://www.w3schools.com/css/css_howto.asp).
-    - Typical things decided by css are font styles, position and spacing of elements, color or image of background and color of foreground
+    - Typical things decided by css are font styles, position and spacing of elements, color or image of background and color of foreground.
+Importantly CSS can also be used to hide elements in a webpage.
     - Typically CSS is considered static but that statement comes with a few caveats
         - CSS can be separately set for different browser window sizes through [media queries](https://www.w3schools.com/css/css3_mediaqueries_ex.asp)
         - CSS can have extremely simple logic (like addition, subtraction) using [calc](https://developers.google.com/web/updates/2012/03/CSS-layout-gets-smarter-with-calc)